rjaraq-netizen/Project_R-D/README.md

 # Firm-level R&D and Export Database

 ## Project Overview
-This project develops the foundations and tooling to construct a **firm-level database** that brings together companies’ **research & development (R&D)** information and their **export activity** records.
+This project develops the foundations and tools to build a firm/sector-level database that combines companies’ research and development (R&D), production, and export activity records.

-The resulting dataset will combine firm identifiers, R&D indicators (e.g., intramural and extramural expenditures, R&D personnel, patent counts), and export information (e.g., product classifications, export values, destination countries, HS or SITC codes).
+The resulting dataset will integrate sector identifiers with detailed R&D indicators (such as intramural and extramural expenditures, R&D personnel, and patent counts) and export-related information (including product classifications, export values, destination countries, and HS codes).

-Exports included in the source data are **not required to be explicitly R&D-derived**; instead, the objective is to host both innovation indicators and export flows at the firm level so researchers can study links between **innovation capacity** and **international engagement**.

 ---